outtieTV/guides/2009scape/2009scape-configuration.md

 secret_key = "2009scape_development"
 ```

-### Important
+The corresponding client configuration must contain the same key.

-Changing this value requires the corresponding client configuration to use the same value.
+### Security

-Do not accidentally change the server key without changing the client.
+If this server is exposed publicly, avoid treating the development key as a strong secret.
+Anyone who has access to the client configuration may be able to recover the key.

 ---